REGULATION I Changes in Rules or Regulations

 16. The three Saskatoon AAA U18 teams will provide the SMHA with a financial statement within 120 days of the team’s fiscal year end.

 17. The three U18 AAA teams will be charged the same SMHA Administration fee as all other SMHA teams.

-18. SMHA will provide funding of $3,000 to any of the three U18 AAA teams that advance to the Western Regional championship when out of town.
+18. SMHA will provide funding of $3,000 to any of the three U18 AAA teams that advance to the Western Regional championship when the Regional is played out of province or within Saskatchewan where bus travel and hotel accommodations are required..
 An additional $2,000 in funding will be provided to a team advancing to the National Championship.
-When the U18 AAA team is the host team for either the Western Regional or for the National Championship, SMHA will provide $1,000 to the host team as a grant.
+When the U18 AAA team is the host team for either the Western Regional or for the National Championship, SMHA will provide $1,000 to the host team as a hosting grant.

 Approved by the SMHA Board of Directors August 22, 2022